zineb3103/LabLens-Interactive-Blood-Work-Explorer/README.md

 - `data_schema.md` - Data model specifications
 - `llm_design.md` - LLM integration design
 - `security_model.md` - Security and privacy model

 ---

-## 📄 License

-This project is developed as part of the IDSCC 5 course at the National School of Applied Sciences (ENSAO), Mohammed First University, Oujda, Morocco.

-**Academic Use Only**

----